jorishr/website-text-translator/README.md

 The program will then fetch translation strings from the Google Translate API and store them in a separate JSON file for each language.

+Import the JSON files in your project and use a custom JavaScript module to target the text-id's in your updated HTML and load the translation strings.

 ## Getting started

 ### Languages